Destinations Greece The Cyclades Mykonos

 €€ €500–1,000/night · Town-edge boutiques and Platis Gialos beachfront

-Family-run since 1985 on the Rohari hill above Mykonos Town — 60 rooms across multiple low-rise buildings, two pools, a kitchen led by chef Ariadne Karavella.
+Greek-family-run on the Rohari hill above Mykonos Town — 57 rooms across multiple low-rise buildings, two pools, and a serious kitchen.
 The Semeli Group also runs Bao's Cocktail Bar in Little Venice.
 Walking distance to Chora (10 min downhill); cab back up at night.
 The Mykonos Town stay for travellers who want the design-hotel feel without leaving the Town orbit.

 What it's known for